Rishi-8/RockPaperAndScissorCLI/README.md

 # RockPaperAndScissorCLI
-This my attempt in creating a rock paper and scissor command line interface program
+A console based rock, paper, scissors game which is played between the computer and a human player.

+A human player can choose between rock paper and scissor on console computer randomly choose between rock paper and scissor and as per the conventional rule one wins and the other lose.